peiningzhang/VEDA/README.md

 # VEDA

-This repository contains the reference implementation of **VEDA: 3D Molecular Generation via Variance-Exploding Diffusion with Annealing**.
+This repository contains the reference implementation of **VEDA: 3D Molecular Generation via Variance-Exploding Diffusion with Annealing** (Accepted to AAAI 2026, Oral).
 VEDA integrates a variance-exploding (VE) diffusion schedule with simulated-annealing-inspired noise shaping inside an SE(3)-equivariant backbone, closing the gap between flow-level sampling speed and diffusion-level chemical fidelity.
 For a complete description of the VE schedule, annealing scheme, and arcsin-based SNR allocation, see the preprint:

 - [VEDA: 3D Molecular Generation via Variance-Exploding Diffusion with Annealing](https://arxiv.org/abs/2511.09568)